viviRbi/vyNote/Javascript-notes.md

 ### What is JavaScript?
 - Javascript is the **Programming Language** to make web page interactive.
 It allows use to implement complex features on web pages
-- It is the third layer of the layer cake of standard web technologies, together with HTML and CSS
+- It was originally created as small scripting language that could interact with the DOM.
 - Js designed to intergrate into HTML.
 All major web browsers support Javascript

 ### What do we use it for?